civetweb/civetweb/Emedding.md

 Quick Start
 ------

-By default, the server will automatically serve up files liek a normal HTTP server.
+By default, the server will automatically serve up files like a normal HTTP server.
 An embedded server is most likely going to overload this functionality.

 ### C
   - Use mg_start() to start the server.